nss-day-cohort-47/client-side-mastery/book-4-nashville-kennels/chapters/REACT_ROUTING.md

 ## Practice: Locations, Customers and Employees

 Your job is to update **`ApplicationViews`** to make the _Locations_, _Customers_ and _Employees_ links display their matching resources when clicked.
-You will to display the respected component for each view.
+You will to display the respective component for each view.